kashyappanda/RPi_Benchmarks/README.md

 Additionally, for the Raspberry Pi 3 Model B+, the matrix multiplication benchmark is also run on the NEON SIMD Unit through the use of [OpenBLAS](https://www.openblas.net/).

+### Tensorflow

+Tensorflow Lite is only being benchmarked on the Raspberry Pi 3, due the lack of availability of NEON SIMD units on the Raspberry Pi Zero.
+The benchmark uses the [built-in performance measurement tool](https://www.tensorflow.org/lite/performance/measurement), which provides inference time, overall resource usage, and other statistics.

 ## Requirements

 - Running the benchmarks